TEM Analysis

 TEM is mainly used in the fields of electronics and nanotechnology, but it can also be used in microbial research.

 TEM produces high-resolution images that can be used in quality control and failure analysis.
-When combined with EELS, information on the elemental composition of the imaged sample can also be obtained.
+When combined with EELS or EDX, information on the elemental composition of the imaged sample can also be obtained.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.